Twinsen68/home_assistant/README.md

-# home_assistant
-Custom Home Assistant Config
+# Custom Home Assistant Config

 My Home Assistant Installation is pretty in-depth and I've gotton some questions about it, so I thought I'd post the main files here.
 Hope it helps some other folks.